ShrutiPatil2223/Student-Management-System/README.md

 ## Git
 I have never used git before, so being a novice user I am, while working on this project I got to know a lot about git.
-Things i learned from the git are - Clone, push, pull, commit, seamless integrating with other tools like in my project, it is with sonarcloud and Gitlab-CI.
+Things I learned from the git are - Clone, push, pull, commit, seamless integration with other tools like in my project, they are sonarcloud and Gitlab-CI.

 🔥 My Stats:

  [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=ShrutiPatil2223&theme=cobalt)](https://github.com/ShrutiPatil2223)